-A highly customizable torrent client that can be as lean or powerful as you like
+A customizable client that can be as lean or powerful as you want

 Deluge has been around forever, and it can be as simple or as powerful as you want it to be.
 That's because it's extendable via plug-ins, which effectively enable you to build your own personalised version of Deluge.

 Fancy something that resembles uTorrent without the unwanted software?
 No problem.
 Want to add alphabetical downloading, move downloaded files to specific directories according to the file type, adjust speed according to network conditions, create pretty graphs, schedule everything, integrate with Chrome or Firefox, or batch-rename downloads?
 That's not a problem either.

 An incredibly lightweight client maintained by BitTorrent itself

 uTorrent, also known as µTorrent, has been around since 2005 and it's the most widely used free torrent client outside China.
 It's attracted some criticism over the years, however: it's ad-supported and many users argue that the most recent versions are a little too heavy on the advertising and bundled software front.
 Make sure you read each step of the installer carefully and uncheck any software you don't want to install.

 That aside, uTorrent is useful, effective and doesn't gobble up too much of your system's resources: the entire app is smaller than a digital photo.
 Although it isn't the official BitTorrent app, it's been maintained by BitTorrent for the last decade.

 It's worth noting that uTorrent has a record of security problems, the most recent of which had the potential to let hackers control key functions of the client and spy on users' downloads.
 BitTorrent has since released a patch for the vulnerability.

 BitTorrent's own client, with web-based seeding and comments